Western North Ridge Stormwater Improvements Phase I

 A history of flooding events in the area resulted in public meetings in April and June 2006, which initiated this stormwater project.
 An engineering study was completed in December 2006, which recommended improvements to the existing storm drainage systems at Tanbark Way, two locations on Harps Mill Road, and the system crossings at Grist Mill Road.

-The goal of the project is to reduce street and structural flooding and provide Tanbark Way, Harps Mill Road, and Grist Mill Road with a 10-year level of service (stormwater devices account for a storm that has a 1 in 10 chance of occurring in a given year).
+The goal of the project is to reduce street and structural flooding and provide Tanbark Way, Harps Mill Road, and Grist Mill Road with a 10-year level of service.
 The project also will improve water quality of the Perry Creek Watershed.